 - Make sure you’re only doing full loads.
 Yes, this sounds basic, but I’m always surprised to see people doing very small, inefficient loads!
 Respect the resources by only doing laundry when you have a full load.
 Otherwise, bring a few items into the shower with you and give them a wash!

 - DIY: this is a very simple laundry powder that I’ve used for years and found very effective. note that if you use cold water, it can be helpful to dilute your powder in a bit of warm water first.
 (I never do, but it may help distribute more evenly?)
 I add in a bit of white vinegar to soften the water.

 - Buy: there are several ways to buy low-waste laundry detergent.
-First, you could buy relatively eco-friendly commercial products in compostable/recyclable packaging.
-You could also buy Biokleen Laundry Detergent from Refill Revolution, although they just pump it out of a larger plastic container for you.
+You could buy Biokleen Laundry Detergent from Refill Revolution, although they just pump it out of a larger plastic container for you.
 Dropps also sells a range of low-waste, pre-measured pacs of detergent.

 Drying your clothes

 The easy answer here is just don’t use your dryer.
 I’m mostly speaking to people in the US, as most of the rest of the world gets by perfectly fine without.

 (When I lived in Russia, I was told it was because “dryers will burn your house down” but I think most people see it as a waste of space and an impractical use of resources.)